KevinJones/komma-games-quartz/content/TTRPG Gaming.md

 - rough
 ---

 These are the notes I've collected about tabletop role-playing games.
 I'm a big fan of reading these books, mostly in digital form, but don't get to play them nearly as much as I'd like.
-I mean I love role-playing video games and enjoy writing too, but I didn't realy get into the tabletop variety until my late 20s.
+I mean I love role-playing video games and enjoy writing too, but I didn't really get into the tabletop variety until my late 20s.

 ## Start Here